tocisz/homepage-data/posts_source/010-Learning-basics-of-Verilog.md

 endmodule
 ```

-Now we can set it up and cycle clock in a look to see how it evolves:
+Now we can set it up and cycle clock in a loop to see how it evolves:

 ```C++
 void print(Vca2& top, int i) {